Edible/Medicinal Uses of Weeds in the Garden

 Homeless Garden Project

 In the soil of our urban farm and garden, people find the tools they need to build a home in the world.
 The Homeless Garden Project provides job training, transitional employment and support services to people who are homeless.
 80% of our graduates go on to find employment and secure housing.
-Programs take place on our organic seaside farm, crafts workshop, and downtown Santa Cruz retail store.
-Our community education and volunteer program serves more than 1500 people each year and a year-round Downtown Store featuring products made in our training program, with all proceeds benefiting the Homeless Garden Project.
+Programs take place on our organic seaside farm, crafts workshop, and downtown Santa Cruz retail store featuring products made in our training program.
+Our community education and volunteer program serves more than 1500 people each year.